azmigueldario/SFU_notebook/2023_preferred_environment_tips.md

     - `push +2` moves to the second directory in the stack
 - `dirs` lets you see the stack
 - `popd` moves to the last added directory in the stack and removes it from the list

+## Singularity was changed to apptainer in 2023

+Load in eagle with

+> module load  StdEnv/2020 apptainer/1.1.8